-A compendium of hydro-environmental attributes derived from existing global datasets and assigned to each river reach and each sub-basin of HydroSHEDS at 15 arc-second resolution.
+HydroATLAS represents a global compendium of hydro-environmental sub-basin and river reach characteristics derived from existing global datasets at 15 arc-second resolution.

-HydroATLAS is a comprehensive database gathering and presenting a wide range of hydro-environmental attributes from various sources in a consistent and organized manner.
-HydroATLAS is divided in two datasets, StreamATLAS and BasinATLAS, which represent the river network (lines) and sub-basin delineations (polygons), respectively.
-HydroATLAS datasets have the same cell size and extent as HydroSHEDS datasets, 15 arc-second resolution, and can be used in conjunction with them.
+HydroATLAS is a comprehensive database gathering and presenting a wide range of hydro-environmental attributes from existing global datasets in a consistent and organized manner.
+HydroATLAS is divided in two datasets, BasinATLAS and RiverATLAS, which represent sub-basin delineations (polygons) and the river network (lines), respectively.
+HydroATLAS offers attributes organized in seven categories: hydrology; physiography; climate; land cover & use; geology & soils; and anthropogenic influences.

-HydroATLAS provides a consistent and organized presentation of over 100 hydro-environmental attributes drawn from the most recent published sources.
-The hydro-environmental attributes are organized into seven categories (see also table below): hydrology and hydrography, climate, physiography, land cover and land use, soil, geology, and demographics.
+HydroATLAS provides a consistent and organized presentation of over 50 hydro-environmental variables, partitioned into more than 250 individual attributes, that are derived from recent published sources.
+The hydro-environmental attributes are organized into six categories: hydrology and hydrography; physiography; climate; land cover and land use; geology and soils; and anthropogenic influences and demographics.
 HydroATLAS derives these hydro-environmental attributes for river reaches and hierarchically nested watersheds at multiple scales.

 HydroATLAS is currently under development and an associated publication is under review.
-Data release is anticipated for summer 2018.
-For more information, please refer to our current draft versions of the Technical Documentation and the associated BasinATLAS Catalog and StreamATLAS Catalog, respectively.
+Data release is anticipated for summer 2019.
+For more information, please refer to our current draft versions of the Technical Documentation and the associated BasinATLAS Catalog and RiverATLAS Catalog, respectively.